besil/FlaskWebTemplate/README.md

 # FlaskWebTemplate
 A lightweight webapp template for flask development

-A simple template for getting started with Flask and some JS libraries
+A simple template for getting started with Flask and some JS libraries.

+Start init.py to get started